procterw/ng-maps/README.md

-ng-google-maps
+ng-maps
 ==============

-A Google Maps directive for AngularJS that makes data manipulation and visualization easier.
-Map objects dynamically change to fit your model.
-Wow!
+A Google Maps directive for data intensive AngularJS apps.

+This project is currently in development but will have full functionality and documentation by December 2014.